muaaz-ur-habibi/bredo/README.md

-(you can currently download the files and see for yourself how this looks. that is if credo's students know how to use git and python)
+(you can currently download the files and see for yourself how this looks.)
 <h1>BREDO!
 The Better Credo (website)</h1>
 <h4>yup, thats correct. im directly challenging our school/college's tech staff</h4>
 <br>